Latin obscenity: or

-That gurgulio here means "throat" or "gullet" is supported by a scholiast (early commentator).
+That gurgulio here means 'throat' or 'gullet' is supported by a scholiast (early commentator).
 However, Adams, the expert on Roman sexual vocabulary, prefers the idea that this word is also a by-form of curculio, a grain weevil.
 Another scholar Wehrle, pointing to the horticultural imagery, thinks the metaphor refers to the larva of a weevil.

+The word lacerta (literally, 'lizard'), like the equivalent σαύρα saurā in the pederastic poems of Strato or Straton, appears sometimes to have been used of the penis.
+Since the word perīre 'to die' can be used of orgasm, an obscene meaning seems to be implied by the following couplet of Martial (14.172):